roman-milk/roman-milk.github.io/teacher-teacher.md

+===

- ****** Teacher Teacher Ch.
-07 ****** bysadkins116© Susan saw how flushed Cindy's face and upper body was and told her, "Start playing with your cunt slut.
+Susan saw how flushed Cindy's face and upper body was and told her, "Start playing with your cunt slut.
 I want you to make yourself cum.
 Just make sure you ask for permission before you do."

  Cindy's hands flew to her pussy and she started to stroke her clit.
 All she could think of was eating Susan's pussy and getting herself off.